Congo declares new Ebola outbreak in eastern province

-GOMA, Democratic Republic of Congo (Reuters) - A new Ebola virus outbreak has been confirmed in eastern Democratic Republic of Congo, Governor Julien Paluku said on Wednesday, a week after the country declared an end to a separate outbreak that killed 33 people in the northwest.
+GOMA, Democratic Republic of Congo (Reuters) - Four people have tested positive for Ebola in eastern Democratic Republic of Congo just days after another outbreak that killed 33 people in the northwest of the huge country was declared over, the health ministry said on Wednesday.

-The latest outbreak was found in the province of North Kivu, near the Congo’s border with Uganda.
+Twenty people have died from hemorrhagic fevers in a densely populated area near the town of Beni close to the Ugandan border, the ministry said in its statement, without saying when these occurred.

-Ebola virus confirmed in North Kivu,” Paluku wrote on Twitter.
-“I call for calm and prudence.”
+The ministry said there was no evidence linking this outbreak with the last one, which began in April and occurred over 2,500 km (1,553 miles) away.

 This is the central African country’s 10th outbreak of Ebola since 1976, when the virus was discovered near the eponymous river in the north.